lidel/browser-laptop/docs/windowActions.md

 ### setPreviewFrame(frameKey)

 Dispatches a message to the store to set a preview frame.
-This is done when hovering over a tab.
+This should only be called internally by `WINDOW_SET_TAB_HOVER_STATE` when we need to delay updating the preview frame value

 **Parameters**